ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/adding-user-control-to-the-start-page.md

 - tr-tr
 - zh-cn
 - zh-tw
-translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 5db97d19b1b823388a465bba15d057b30ff0b3ce
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: 69c2ff24616af373461de0cbf4456499db63f902
+ms.openlocfilehash: 421de69556d8833b78b401331db4584d7243cdb7
+ms.contentlocale: fr-fr
-ms.lasthandoff: 02/22/2017
+ms.lasthandoff: 08/23/2017

 ---
-# <a name="adding-user-control-to-the-start-page"></a>Ajout du contrôle utilisateur à la Page de démarrage
+# <a name="adding-user-control-to-the-start-page"></a>Adding User Control to the Start Page
-Cette procédure pas à pas montre comment ajouter une référence DLL à une Page de démarrage personnalisée.
-L’exemple ajoute un contrôle utilisateur à la solution, génère le contrôle utilisateur, puis référence l’assembly généré à partir du fichier .xaml de Page de démarrage.
-Un nouvel onglet héberge le contrôle utilisateur, qui fonctionne comme un navigateur Web de base.

- Vous pouvez utiliser le même processus pour ajouter un assembly qui peut être appelé à partir d’un fichier .xaml.
+This walkthrough shows how to add a DLL reference to a custom Start Page.
+The example adds a user control to the solution, builds the user control, and then references the built assembly from the Start Page .xaml file.
+A new tab hosts the user control, which functions as a basic Web browser.

+ You can use the same process to add any assembly that can be called from a .xaml file.

-## <a name="adding-a-wpf-user-control-to-the-solution"></a>Ajout d’un contrôle utilisateur WPF à la Solution
+## <a name="adding-a-wpf-user-control-to-the-solution"></a>Adding a WPF User Control to the Solution
- Tout d’abord, ajoutez un contrôle utilisateur de Windows Presentation Foundation (WPF) à la solution de Page de démarrage.
+ First, add a Windows Presentation Foundation (WPF) user control to the Start Page solution.

-1. Créer une Page de démarrage à l’aide, nous avons créé dans [création d’une Page de démarrage personnalisée](../extensibility/creating-a-custom-start-page.md).

-2. Dans **l’Explorateur de solutions**, avec le bouton droit de la solution, cliquez sur **ajouter**, puis cliquez sur **nouveau projet**.

-3. Dans le volet gauche de la **nouveau projet** boîte de dialogue, développez soit le **Visual Basic** ou **Visual C#** nœud, puis cliquez sur **Windows**.
-Dans le volet central, sélectionnez **bibliothèque de contrôles utilisateur WPF**.
+1. Create a Start Page by using we created in [Creating a Custom Start Page](../extensibility/creating-a-custom-start-page.md).

+2. In **Solution Explorer**, right-click the solution, click **Add**, and then click **New Project**.

+3. In the left pane of the **New Project** dialog box, expand either the **Visual Basic** or **Visual C#** node, and click **Windows**.
+In the middle pane, select **WPF User Control Library**.

-4. Nom du contrôle `WebUserControl` , puis **OK**.
+4. Name the control `WebUserControl` and then click **OK**.

-## <a name="implementing-the-user-control"></a>Implémentation du contrôle utilisateur
+## <a name="implementing-the-user-control"></a>Implementing the User Control
- Pour implémenter un contrôle utilisateur WPF, générez l’interface utilisateur (IU) dans XAML et ensuite écrire les événements code-behind en c# ou un autre langage .NET.

-#### <a name="to-write-the-xaml-for-the-user-control"></a>Pour écrire le code XAML pour le contrôle utilisateur

-1. Ouvrez le fichier XAML pour le contrôle utilisateur.
-Dans la \<grille > élément, ajoutez les définitions de ligne suivantes au contrôle.
+ To implement a WPF user control, build the user interface (UI) in XAML and then write the code-behind events in C# or another .NET language.

+#### <a name="to-write-the-xaml-for-the-user-control"></a>To write the XAML for the user control

+1. Open the XAML file for the user control.
+In the \<Grid> element, add the following row definitions to the control.

     ```vb
     <Grid.RowDefinitions>